-Faculty members and students, whose class schedules are way past the library service hours, are requested to return borrowed materials to the Security Office at the basement of the Learning Center 1 (near the Kiddie Computer Laboratories).
+- Bonafide students, faculty, administrators and regular employees of DLSU may borrow IMS materials. - IS students may borrow a maximum of 10 units of IMS materials and equipment units for a maximum of four (4) hours (over and above the number of borrowed books). - A valid ID is required when borrowing IMS materials - Checking-Out/In of IMS materials - Faculty members and students whose class schedules are way past the library service hours are requested to return borrowed materials to the Security Office at the basement of the Learning Center 1 (near the Kiddie Computer Laboratories).
 The IMS personnel takes charge of picking up and transporting borrowed materials from the latter to the IMS office the following morning.
 Borrowers are encouraged to call the IMS office (Milagros Del Rosario Bldg - local 129; Learning Center 2 - local 135/152) the following morning to check and confirm if the returned materials have already been picked up.
-The borrower may secure a check-in receipt from the IMS desk counter to serve as proof that the materials have already been checked-in/returned.
+A check-in receipt shall be issued to the borrower from the IMS desk counter to serve as proof that the materials have already been checked-in/returned.